 - Pay attention that there are different types of the Requirements

 Select Test Suite or Test Case and assign it to 1 or more requirements

-(R. can be assign to TC in the relation many-to-many)
+(R. can be assigned to TC in the relation to many-to-many)

 1. We have all the documentation structured and organized.